Ibrahimovic ruled out of Euro 2020 with injury | Goal.com

 Ibrahimovic ruled out of Euro 2020 with injury

-Zlatan Ibrahimovic will not take part in the upcoming European Championships due to injury, Sweden's national team has confirmed.
+Zlatan Ibrahimovic has been ruled out of the upcoming European Championship due to injury, Sweden's national team has confirmed.

 The AC Milan striker pulled up with a knee injury in the second half of the Rossoneri's recent 3-0 thumping of Juventus.

-Head coach Stefano Pioli has originally hoped the injury was merely a knock but it now appears the 39-year-old will need a substantial amount of time to recover.
+Head coach Stefano Pioli had originally hoped the injury was merely a knock but it now appears the 39-year-old will need a substantial amount of time to recover.

 What happened to Ibrahimovic?

-The veteran forward was competing in the midfield for a ball when he went down with what appeared to be a non-contact injury.
+The veteran forward was competing for a ball when he went down with what appeared to be a non-contact injury.
 He persisted for a couple of minutes but ultimately needed to be replaced by Ante Rebic.

 After the match, Pioli said: “Ibra wasn't fit before the game, now he feels pain in his knee and we hope it's nothing too serious.”